KernelInterpolation.jl API

 \[ Ac = f,\]

 where $c$ are the coefficients of the kernel interpolant and $f$ the vector of known values.
-The exact form of $A$ differs depending on whether classical interpolation or collocation is used.
+The exact form of $A$ differs depending on which method is used.

 source